 SECTION 1 Introduction 5 Section 1.1 You are enrolled in Geisinger Gold Secure Rx (HMO SNP), which is a specialized Medicare Advantage Plan (Special Needs Plan) 5 Section 1.2 What is the Evidence of Coverage booklet about?
-6 Section 1.3 Legal information about the Evidence of Coverage 6 SECTION 2 What makes you eligible to be a plan member?
+Section 1.3 Legal information about the Evidence of Coverage ( SECTION 2 What makes you eligible to be a plan member?
 7 Section 2.1 Your eligibility requirements 7 Section 2.2 What are Medicare Part A and Medicare Part B?
 7 Section 2.3 What is Pennsylvania Medical Assistance (Medicaid)?
-7 Section 2.4 Here is the plan service area for Geisinger Gold Secure Rx (HMO SNP) 8 SECTION 3 What other materials will you get from us?
-9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 9 Section 3.2 The Provider Directory: Your guide to all providers in the plan's network. .
-10 Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network .
-11 Section 3.4 The plan's List of Covered Drugs (Formulary) .
-11 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs .
-12 SECTION 4 Your monthly premium for Geisinger Gold Secure Rx (HMO SNP) 12 Section 4.1 How much is your plan premium?
+8 Section 2.4 Here is the plan service area for Geisinger Gold Secure Rx (HMO SNP) 8 Section 2.5 U.S. Citizen or Lawful Presence 9 SECTION 3 What other materials will you get from us?
+9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 9 Section 3.2 The Provider Directory : Your guide to all providers and pharmacies in the plan's network .
+10 Section 3.3 The plan's List of Covered Drugs (Formulary) .
+11 Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs .
+11 SECTION 4 Your monthly premium for Geisinger Gold Secure Rx (HMO SNP) .
+12 Section 4.1 How much is your plan premium?
 Section 4.2 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty Section 4.3 Can we change your monthly plan premium during the year? .
-15 SECTION 5 Please keep your plan membership record up to date 16 Section 5.1 How to help make sure that we have accurate information about you .
-16 SECTION 6 We protect the privacy of your personal health information .17 Section 6.1 We make sure that your health information is protected .
-17 SECTION 7 How other insurance works with our plan 17 Section 7.1 Which plan pays first when you have other insurance? .
+15 SECTION 5 Please keep your plan membership record up to date .
+15 Section 5.1 How to help make sure that we have accurate information about you .
+15 SECTION 6 We protect the privacy of your personal health information .
+17 Section 6.1 We make sure that your health information is protected .
+17 SECTION 7 How other insurance works with our plan .
+17 Section 7.1 Which plan pays first when you have other insurance? .
 17